t-osawa-009/swift-spreadsheet-gen/README.md

 # swift-spreadsheet-gen

+Store and manage localizations in Google sheets, then localization files for iOS/Android will be generated from your Google spreadsheets while building.
-Convert a Google Spreadsheet to a file.
-This project is heavily inspired by the [xvrh/localize-with-spreadsheet](https://github.com/xvrh/localize-with-spreadsheet), [SwiftGen/SwiftGen](https://github.com/SwiftGen/SwiftGen)
+<br>This project is heavily inspired by the [xvrh/localize-with-spreadsheet](https://github.com/xvrh/localize-with-spreadsheet), [SwiftGen/SwiftGen](https://github.com/SwiftGen/SwiftGen)
 In this project, we use CSV format to generate files.
 ## Installation
 ### Makefile